How to replace carbon monoxide detector

 Electrical

-The answer to 'how to replace carbon monoxide detector' is to replace the unit every 5-7 years or when the manufacturer recommends.
-Carbon monoxide detectors have a limited lifespan and can become less effective over time.
-Replacing the detector is important to ensure your home remains safe and protected.
+The answer to 'how to replace carbon monoxide detector' is to replace your carbon monoxide (CO) detector every 5-7 years, or as recommended by the manufacturer.
+CO detectors have a limited lifespan and can become less effective over time.
+To replace your CO detector:

 Step-by-Step Guide